 - Take lots of photos!
 Customers want to see an extensive gallery of images – think of 20 as a minimum to offer a tantalizing portrayal of the property (but be careful not to misrepresent your property, as discovering things are not as advertised is a bugbear for travelers).

 Think carefully about the main photo.
 You’re relying on this to hold the attention of potential guests and entice them to click through the gallery.
 Your opening image will be the showpiece: the heart of the home, or the exterior.

 It’s worth staging the space to maximize its appeal and make it sing.
 Potted plants outside the front door?
 A roaring fire in the hearth?
 A continental breakfast on the kitchen island?
 Flowers on the sideboard?
 Don’t hold back!

-Step two for how to promote your villa: build a professional website
+Step two for how to market your vacation rental property: build a professional website

 Another great way to help cultivate a professional identity and build trust is by having a high-quality website, especially in an industry where dated designs are commonplace.

 As the industry evolves, increasing numbers of travelers want to book exclusively with professional vacation rental managers (as opposed to home-owners) so your website is a chance to build trust and demonstrate your professional credentials, for example, your profile, your territory, and the number of properties you have, as well as to showcase all those wonderful property photographs.

 A professional looking website can also act as another sales channel – even if you expect the majority of your bookings to come through listing sites, such as Vrbo, Airbnb, or Tripadvisor, or via a Metasearch the first time, if renters have a good experience, they’ll likely book directly through your website on repeat visits.

 Don’t be daunted by the prospect of integrating booking features into your website – your vacation rental property software should offer this as part of your package.
 If not then now might be the time to consider an alternative.